 - To inspire a more holistic engagement with the complexities of migration in the 21st century and how issues of inequality, climate change and war factor have a role to play in this.
 To place the human story at the centre of this narrative.

-This project is supported by Thresholds, Bristol Beacon and Van Neste Foundation
+This project is supported by Thresholds, Rank Foundation, Bristol Beacon and John James Bristol Foundation.